 If the tax deduction exceeds $5,000, you must also obtain an appraisal from a qualified appraiser of baseball cards.
 Contact us and we will help you find a qualified appraiser.
 If the deduction is greater than $500, you must file Form 8283 with your income tax return.

 Example 1 -- Hank Aaron Card: Hal has a 1965 Topps Hank Aaron card that he acquired in 1965 in a 5 cent pack.
-He since had the card graded by PSA at a cost of $20.
+He since had the card graded at a cost of $20.
 Therefore his cost basis is $20.01.
 The card is now worth $100.

 Hal donates the Hank Aaron card to the American Baseball Card Museum and it is accepted as part of the collection.
 Assuming that Hal's AGI is $50,000 and he itemizes his deductions, Hal may deduct that card's fair market value of $100 as he is well within the 30% of AGI limitation.